uygararas/CS319-Project/README.md

 ### Selling Points:
--Exclusivity: CampusConnect is an exclusive digital domain tailored solely for our university, ensuring a close-knit and focused community.
+- Exclusivity: CampusConnect is an exclusive digital domain tailored solely for our university, ensuring a close-knit and focused community.
 It will provide user authentication to ensure that all the users are Bilkent only.

 - Convenience: The web application offers a centralized hub for fulfilling a spectrum of lost item tracking, second-hand trading, and collaboration, enhancing operational ease for all constituents.

 - Sustainability: The platform actively promotes eco-friendly practices through the promotion of reuse and recycling by its very nature.

-Community Building: CampusConnect seeks to foster a profound sense of community and collaboration within Bilkent University.
+- Community Building: CampusConnect seeks to foster a profound sense of community and collaboration within Bilkent University.

 ### Distinctive Appeal: